romybompart/Image-Processing-in-Sublime-Text-3/Readme.md

 	    4.5.1 Look for the line: "command": "sublime_jedi_params_autocomplete", "keys": ["("]
 	    and change it by "command": "sublime_jedi_params_autocomplete", "keys": ["ctrl+("], it is because you won't be able to use the open parenthesis (, I am not sure why it is originally in that way.
-	    4.5.2 In the package settings > Jedi > Settings User {
+	    4.5.2 In the package settings > Jedi > Settings User:

+	    	{
 				"settings":
 				{